Mauricio Pochettino: Espanyol

 In 1994, Pochettino had the option of joining a number of clubs including Boca Juniors, but chose the Catalan club Espanyol even though it was the least financially attractive offer as he was interested in moving to the city of Barcelona.
 Aged 22, Pochettino moved to Espanyol for the 1994–95 season, as part of the new intake of players upon their return to La Liga.
 There, he soon established himself as an automatic first-team starter, and developed a reputation as a tough, uncompromising centre-back.
 Due to his style of play, Pochettino was nicknamed "the Sheriff", but it was also a reference to his paternal grandfather, who once served as the sheriff of Murphy, Santa Fe.
 In February 1997, in the local derby against their rival Barcelona at the soon-to-be-demolished home ground Sarrià Stadium, Pochettino man-marked Ronaldo out the game, and helped the team win 2–0.
 It was their first win against Barcelona in ten years.

 He stayed six-and-a-half years at the club.
 Although he had the opportunity to move on a number of occasions, he chose to stay.
 In 1998, he stayed so as to reconnect with his former coach Bielsa, and he also rejected an offer from Valencia in the 1999–2000 season out of loyalty to the club.
 In that season, he helped Espanyol beat Atlético Madrid in the 2000 final of the Copa del Rey, winning their first major trophy in 60 years.

 In the 1999–2000 season, he signed a pre-agreement to stay at the club for six more years, contingent on funding.
 However, the club could not finance the deal, and informed Pochettino that he should accept an offer from Paris Saint-Germain.

 Paris Saint-Germain

 In late January 2001, Pochettino signed for Paris Saint-Germain for an undisclosed fee.
 A regular starter during his stay, he made his official league debut on 3 February 2001 for manager Luis Fernández away to Nantes, which PSG lost 1–0.
 Three days later, Pochettino netted his first goal in a 1–3 home defeat at the Parc des Princes against Guingamp.
-His contributions led to Paris Saint-Germain winning the 2001 edition of the UEFA Intertoto Cup later in the 2001–02 season following a 1–1 draw with Brescia, which meant the Parisian side won on away goals, as well as reaching the final of the Coupe de France the next season, where PSG lost 1–2 to Auxerre.
+His contributions helped Paris Saint-Germain win the 2001 edition of the UEFA Intertoto Cup later in the 2001–02 season following a 1–1 draw with Brescia, which meant the Parisian side won on away goals, as well as reaching the final of the Coupe de France the next season, where PSG lost 1–2 to Auxerre.